2004 Wolverhampton City Council election

 In each ward, 3 Councillors were elected.
 The candidate with the most votes was elected to serve a 4-year term, the candidate with the second highest number of votes was elected to serve a 3-year term and the candidate who finished third was elected to serve 2 years as a Councillor.

 As there were no elections with a tied number of votes, all of the results from 10 June 2004 have followed, or will follow, the rule stated above.

-Election result
+Election results

 The candidate with the most votes polled who finished (1st) was elected for a term of 4 years.

 The candidate who finished (2nd) was elected for a term of 3 years.

 The candidate who finished (3rd) was elected for a term of 2 years.

 As all 20 wards in Wolverhampton had to elect 3 councillors, this rule applied to all wards without exception.

+It was the first election stood within by Warinder Juss, who finished 6th place in Penn ward with 1,135 votes.
+He was later elected Member of Parliament for the Wolverhampton West constituency at the 2024 general election.